 - BS 7255:2012 - Code of practice for safe working on lifts

 - BS 8300:2018 - Part 1 and 2 - This revised code of practice aims to give the information needed to create an inclusive environment from the outset of a project.
 Part 1 primarily covers access in and around the external environment and the approaches to buildings.
 Part 2 provides guidance on access within buildings, including the facilities that should be provided inside buildings.
 Both parts of BS 8300 supersede the 2009 version of this standard, which has been withdrawn.

 - BS 9102:2014 - Code of practice for safe working on lifting platforms

-- BS 9999:2008 - Code of practice for fire safety in the design, management and use of building evacuation.
+- BS 9999 and BS 9991 - Code of practice for fire safety in the design, management and use of building evacuation.

-- ISO/DIS 25745-1 - This International standard is in response to the rapid increase in the consumption of energy on a worldwide basis.
-The Standard provides a uniform method of measuring energy consumption of all lifts, escalators and moving walkways.
+- ISO/DIS 25745-1 - This international standard is in response to the rapid increase in the consumption of energy on a worldwide basis.
+The Standard provides a uniform method of measuring the energy consumption of all lifts, escalators and moving walkways.

 Standards for lifts